gpbl/denormalizr/README.md

   result: { articles: [ 1, 2 ] } }
 ```

-Let say we want now display in our user interface the articles with id `1` and `2`,
-and for each article its author.
+Let say we want to display the articles with ids `1` and `2`, and for each article its author.

-In order to get the whole author object for each article, we need to loop over them and get the author object:
+In order to get the whole author object for each article, we need to loop over the author entities:

 ```js
 const articleIds = [1, 2];